McLaren MP4/6: Season summary

 The MP4/6 was considered by some to be the most competitive car in the Formula One field until Williams sorted the FW14, which was aerodynamically and technically more advanced.
 In all, the MP4/6 took eight Grand Prix wins and ten pole positions and scored 148 points.
 The car brought a close to McLaren's and Honda's domination of the sport, stretching back to the mid-1980s.

 In popular culture

-The McLaren MP4/6 is included as included as a classic car in Codemasters F1 2017, F1 2018, F1 2019 and F1 2020 video games.
+The McLaren MP4/6 is included as a classic car in Codemasters F1 2017, F1 2018, F1 2019 and F1 2020 video games.
+It is also featured in Automobilista 2 in the same pack of the McLaren MP4/7A and the McLaren MP4/8.